Volunteering Untapped Fake Wedding

 Feb.
 12. The Senator Theatre, 5904 York Rd.
 7 p.m. $15-$23.
 Whether you love them, hate them, or are allergic to them, there’s no denying that animals have a special connection with humans.
 This month, the Stoop Storytelling Series invites locals to get onstage at the Senator Theatre to share the good, bad, or the ugly about their relationships with four-legged friends (or foes).
 Get to the theater early to grab a pre-show cocktail and hear live music by (appropriately) Brooks Long and the Mad Dog No Good.

--Greg Gorman, courtesy of The Baltimore Museum of Industry
+-Photography by Greg Gorman, Courtesy of The Baltimore Museum of Industry

 A Date With John Waters